 Ceasing those payments puts the company in default on its loan agreements, some of which have reached maturity.
 A company-issued statement said that if it cannot renegotiate terms with its lenders, it may have to stop making payments on its other loans.
 As of June 30, the company had roughly $157 million in debt outstanding.

 The announcement fuels speculation over whether a bankruptcy looms in the future for the publicly-held company, which had achieved record growth during the Washington, D.C., condo boom.
 Other troubled home building companies have gone down a similar route, attempting to reorganize before surrendering to insolvency.
-Both TOUSA and Kimball Hill Homes, for example, hired chief restructuring officers earlier this year to help restructure overwhelming debt and evaluate strategic alternatives; TOUSA has since filed for Chapter 11 bankruptcy protection in Florida, and Kimball Hill declared bankruptcy in Illinois on April 23.
+Both TOUSA and Kimball Hill Homes, for example, hired chief restructuring officers earlier this year to help restructure overwhelming debt and evaluate strategic alternatives; TOUSA has since filed for Chapter 11 bankruptcy protection in Florida, and Kimball Hill executives did so as well in Illinois.